Jaime Guzman, Vice President

 Jaime Guzman was appointed to the Chicago Board of Education by Mayor Rahm Emanuel and began serving on January 11, 2016 and was elected as Vice President on January 27, 2016.

-Mr. Guzman is the Director of Local Programs at My Brother’s Keeper Alliance (MBKA).
-MBKA is an independent, nonpartisan 501(c)(3) born out of President Obama's call to action to ensure all of our nation's young people have the opportunity to live up to their full potential.
-MBKA is leading a collaborative, cross-sectoral movement to break down barriers to success that boys and young men of color (BYMOC) disproportionately face along the life path.
-He has more than 15 years of experience at the intersection of the public, private and nonprofit sectors.
+Mr. Guzman leads Chicago Youth Opportunity Programs for the Obama Foundation, including initiatives of the My Brother’s Keeper Alliance, born out of President Obama's call to action to ensure that all of our nation's young people have the opportunity to live up to their full potential.
+He has nearly 20 years of experience at the intersection of the public, private and nonprofit sectors.

 Mr. Guzman has held senior positions at the Taproot Foundation as Executive Director; the Big Shoulders Fund, as the Senior Director of Outreach, managing next generation board leadership and targeted fundraising; at the City Colleges of Chicago, as Chief Advisor to the Board of Trustees; and at the Chicago Public Schools, where he led the Office of New Schools, managing the authorization of new public schools.
 Mr. Guzman began his career as a bilingual teacher with Teach For America and also worked as a Chicago Public School teacher at Kanoon Magnet School.